Package 'plant'

 file_name

-File to save output (default = console)
+File to save output (default = "console")

 Details

 "Schedule" events (splitting) are sent to the DEBUG stream, everything else is sent to INFO.
-All events have a "routine" field added to them, which is useful if sent to a Redis server (using loggr.redis).

 Title